Invisible link to canonical for Microformats

 Parameter Type Default

-lst @list
+lst list

 Examples

-sortWithComparator([3, 1, 2], function group: [{|| 2 2 false} => fn((a), (b)) {
+sortWithComparator([3, 1, 2], function group: [{|| 2 2 false} => fn(a, b) { <vm bytecode> }]) // => [1, 2, 3]

-sortWithComparator(["c", "a", "b"], function group: [{|| 2 2 false} => fn((a), (b)) {
+sortWithComparator(["c", "a", "b"], function group: [{|| 2 2 false} => fn(a, b) { <vm bytecode> }]) // => ["a", "b", "c"]